 You will always require some level of anesthesia for tooth extractions.
 Your choices of anesthesia include having local numbing only, local numbing of the area combined with a relaxing agent, or IV sedation, where you will not remember any aspect of the extraction.
 Dr. Williams will help you determine which level of anesthesia is recommended for your particular situation.
 We do everything we can to ensure you have a comfortable, pain-free experience.

 The healing process after a tooth extraction can’t start until a blood clot is formed to stop the bleeding.
 Sometimes it only takes 30 minutes for this to happen, but it may take a couple of hours.
 Dr. Williams will give you a gauze pad to bite on firmly during this time.
 Once the blood clot has formed, it is extremely important you don’t do anything to dislodge it.
 This means that you can’t exercise, smoke, drink alcohol, suck through straws, or brush the teeth surrounding your extraction area for at least 72 hours.

 You may feel some discomfort once the anesthetic wears off.
 Swelling and different levels of discomfort are both common, but Dr. Williams will prescribe you medication to help you get through the first several days following your tooth extraction.
 Applying an ice pack or another cold object for the first 72 hours, such as a bag of frozen vegetables, can also help keep the swelling down.

-You’ll have to remember to drink plenty of fluids after your tooth extraction to remain hydrated and to aid in the healing process.
+You’ll have to remember to drink plenty of fluids after your tooth extraction to remain hydrated and aid in the healing process.
 You may not have much of an appetite right away, and you will be given instructions about what foods you can eat.
 After 72 hours, you can return to your normal activities.
-Just give Dr. Williams a call at his office in the Centennial, Aurora and Denver Metro area if you have any concerns about the affected area.
+Just give Dr. Williams a call at his office if you have any concerns about the affected area.